Exclamation point inside a circle

 Marketing and Outreach Services

-DEO has opened a Request for Proposals (RFP) to select a Marketing Service Provider to lead outreach and communications for the County’s Employee and Worker Ownership Initiative (EWOI).
+DEO has opened a Request for Proposals (RFP) to select a Marketing Service Provider to lead outreach and communications for the County’s Employee and Worker Ownership Initiative.

 • Questions due: Wednesday, January 914th, 2026, by 12:00 PM (PST)